norayr/papieren/cv.md

 2009-; IT engineer

 * Solving problems, consulting developers in areas of systems programming, Unix, distributed computations, maintain and develop Synopsys Armenia and Synopsys/SEUA educational department IT infrastructure, including but not limited with: computational grids(UGE), On Demand Computing (openstack), storage system clusters, monitoring, DNS, CUPS, NIS, dhcp, etc services.
 Administering a network of more than 500 servers.
+* Built custom kernels and software for Engineering teams and Educational departments.
+* Set up two Educational departments infrastructure: in Yerevan and Gyumri Synopsys Educational Centers, including Kickstart, NIS, DNS, DHCP, autofs, NFS.
+Wrote a web interface for the management to administer NIS accounts.
+Supported maintainance of educational departments in RAU and European universities.
 * Have been a research supervisor at Synopsys/SEUA educational department for several years.

 ## ETH Zurich